sonar-idh/nerdl/README.md

 page2tsv SNP27974534-19010712-0-1-0-0.xml SNP27974534-19010712-0-1-0-0.tsv
 ```

-If images are served via `iiif-image-api`, the OCR coordinates cab be used to generate
+If images are served via [iiif-image-api](https://iiif.io/api/image/2.1/), the OCR
-according image urls by also providing the iiif-server-baseurl `--image-url`
+coordinates can be used to generate according image urls by also providing the iiif-server-baseurl as `--image-url`
 ```bash
 page2tsv SNP27974534-19010712-0-1-0-0.xml SNP27974534-19010712-0-1-0-0.tsv \
 --image-url=https://content.staatsbibliothek-berlin.de/zefys/SNP27974534-19010712-0-1-0-0/full/full/0/default.jpg